Skip to content

 Wind/hail deductible notice

-Most homeowners in Olmsted County carry a separate wind and hail deductible structured as a percentage of dwelling coverage, typically 1–2%.
-On a home insured for $350,000 at a 2% deductible, an out-of-pocket cost of $7,000 would apply before insurance coverage begins.
-Minnesota's Department of Commerce, Division of Insurance regulates these deductible structures, though individual policies and insurers may vary.
+Most homeowners policies in Olmsted County carry a separate wind and hail deductible structured as a percentage of dwelling coverage, typically 1–2%.
+On a home insured for $287,500 at a 2% deductible, the out-of-pocket cost before insurance applies is $5,750.

 Full 10-step claim guide for Rochester